tomeichlersmith/hdtree/cpp/README.md

 ## Table of Contents
 - include: the headers for the HDTree C++ API
+- src: source files compiled into the hdtree-cpp library
 - test: source files for testing hdtree-cpp
 - examples: simple, example programs showing hdtree-cpp's various abilities
   - compilation and running of examples are included _always_ included in the build